 The vineyard was planted in 2003 and the first grapes harvested in 2006.
 The wine released in late 2007, only months before the start of the global financial crisis.

-Sixteen years after planting the first vines and twelve years after releasing the first wine, Grasshopper Rock has established an enviable record as one of the Fine Wines of New Zealand.
+Seventeen years after planting the first vines and thirteen years after releasing the first wine, Grasshopper Rock Pinot Noir has established an enviable record as one of the Fine Wines of New Zealand.